amyzyck/AmyZyck_Notebook/about.md

 ### POSTER PRESENTATIONS
 (first author only)

-2019 ~ **Understanding the impacts of sewage effluent on the genomic diversity and population connectivity of the Fiddler Crab (_Uca rapax_)**, Evolution Meeting 2019, _Providence, RI_
+2019 ~ **Understanding the impacts of sewage effluent on the genomic diversity and population connectivity of the Fiddler Crab (_Uca rapax_)**, Evolution Meeting, _Providence, RI_

 2018 ~ **Coupled effects of pCO2 and dissolved oxygen on early life stages of Atlantic silverside (_Menidia menidia_)**, Ocean Sciences Meeting, _Portland, OR_

-2017 ~ **Spatial and Temporal Variation in Larval Availability: Success in the Plankton and Maintenance of Connectivity among Adult Mussel Populations**, Benthic Ecology Meeting 2017, _Myrtle Beach, SC_
+2017 ~ **Spatial and Temporal Variation in Larval Availability: Success in the Plankton and Maintenance of Connectivity among Adult Mussel Populations**, Benthic Ecology Meeting, _Myrtle Beach, SC_

-2016 ~ **Mussel settlement and post settlement dynamics**, Benthic Ecology Meeting 2016, _Portland, ME_
+2016 ~ **Mussel settlement and post settlement dynamics**, Benthic Ecology Meeting, _Portland, ME_

-2016 ~ **Mussel settlement and post settlement dynamics**, Southeastern Ecology and Evolution 2016, _Tallahassee, FL_
+2016 ~ **Mussel settlement and post settlement dynamics**, Southeastern Ecology and Evolution, _Tallahassee, FL_

 ### TEACHING ASSISTANTSHIPS
 Fall 2019	~ Invertebrate Zoology (BIO 354), _University of Rhode Island_